 - The form of a hitch deadlift is terrible.
 Don't do it.
 Do not use a weight that is so heavy that you end up hitching the deadlift.

 - You do not want to fail on your deadlift during a powerlifting meet because of a deadlift hitch.

 - Risk of injury.
-Even if you don't care about bad form or training for a powerlifting meet, you put your health at risk.
-Because the deadlift is a dangerous lift when not done right.
+Even if you don't care about lousy form or training for a powerlifting meet, you put your health at risk because the deadlift is a dangerous lift when not done right.

-Resting the bar on or above your knees and sliding it up your legs is not a deadlift.
+Resting the bar on or above your knees and then sliding it is not a deadlift.
 The video below demonstrates a severe case of hitching in a deadlift.
 Don't show off for your friends at the gym!

 Hitching Deadlift Video – How NOT to Deadlift

 Deadlift hitching is a term used so often that you might think this appears in the International Powerlifting Federation Technical Rulebook.
 It does not.
 But, you can see that rule number 4 is the deadlift hitch.

 Causes for disqualification of a deadlift found on Page 32 of Technical Rules Revised: 12.15.2016 from www.USA Powerlifting.com: